Vaginal Infections, Vaginitis Natural herbal remedy for vaginitis

 - You can try herbal blends that applied topically can provide soothing relief.

-V-gel from Himalaya Herbals contains 9 herbs that are combined in an ayurvedic formula that helps to soothe itchiness, restores pH balance, stops and prevents infection and relieves dryness.
+V-gel from Himalaya Herbals contains 9 herbs that are combined in an ayurvedic formula that helps to soothe itchiness, restores pH balance and relieves dryness.